nanocosmos/docs/docs/nanomeet/introduction.md

 ### Key features

-With nanoMeet you can create, host and broadcast online video meetings on you own web page:
+With nanoMeet you can create, host and broadcast online video meetings on your own web page:

 - Host online video meetings embedded on your own web page
 - Web-browser based applications and web services